pingcap/docs/br/backup-and-restore-tool.md

 **Usage example:**

-Back up the data of all tables in the form `db*.tbl*` to the `/tmp/backup` path on each TiKV node and write the `backupmeta` file to this path.
+The following command backs up the data of all tables in the form `db*.tbl*` to the `/tmp/backup` path on each TiKV node and writes the `backupmeta` file to this path.

 {{< copyable "shell-regular" >}}